adam-gomez/clustering-project/README.md

     * **finishedsquarefeet12** - Contains a large number of null values.
 This feature is nearly identical to calculatedfinishedsquarefeet, which has fewer null values.
     * **propertyzoningdesc** - Contains a large number of null values.
 The property zoning description has a large number of categorical values.
 One-hot encoding would result in an substantial increase in the number of features for any future modeling.
 These zoning descriptions can represent significantly different situations, therefore imputing these values is not recommended.
     * **regionidcity** - Similar to propertyzoningdesc, these categorical values can represent significantly different characteristics and aren't simple to impute.
 Rather than losing the rows that have missing values for this feature, this column will be removed, as there are other similar features providing geographical information.
     * **roomcnt** - Over 50% of these are recorded as 0.
 It is nonsensical to have a property with 0 rooms, which means that these zeroes represent null values.
+This column exceeds our 50% threshold for null values.
     * **unitcnt** - Data from this column was used to identify and eliminate properties that had a unit count higher than 1.
 At this point, the remaining data within this column is identical and will provide no insight during modeling.

 ## Managing Outliers
-Outliers were identified in the following features.
-Due to the significant influence of outliers on clustering techniques, the following considerations were made:
-- Feature 1: Consideration
-- Feature 2: Consideration
-- Feature 3: Consideration
-- Feature 4: Consideration
+Outliers were defined as values exceeding six times the interquartile range.
+Values exceeding this threshold were squeezed (i.e. they were made equal to the threshold).

 ## Key Findings and Takeways:
 1. Aenean faucibus purus nec felis vehicula, vel varius orci tempus.